 The paradox is that harsher immigration talk in the United States seems to be lifting the flows rather than cutting them.
 Faced with uncertainty, many migrants appear to be sending more, sometimes dipping into savings to support families back home.

 The country breakdown shows how concentrated the money is.
-As reported from the regional data, Guatemala drew more than eight billion dollars, Honduras just over four billion, and El Salvador close to three and a third billion.
+As reported from the regional data, Guatemala drew more than eight billion dollars, Honduras just over four billion, and El Salvador close to $3.3 billion.

 Honduras stood out with the fastest growth, its inflows up more than fourteen percent.
-El Salvador, where the money is the main prop of the economy, grew more slowly but from an already heavy base of dependence.
+El Salvador grew more slowly, but it started from an already heavy base of dependence.

-Every year roughly half a million people from these three countries try to reach the United States, and the more than two million Salvadorans already there anchor a steady stream of transfers.
-Most of that money goes straight into consumption rather than savings or investment.
+Every year roughly half a million people from these three countries try to reach the United States.
+The more than two million Salvadorans already there anchor a steady stream of transfers, and most of that money goes straight into spending rather than savings.

 The tax that changes the arithmetic

 One percent sounds trivial until it is set against the totals.
-On the flows recorded so far this year, that share would run to well over a hundred million dollars, money skimmed from households that spend almost all of it on food, rent and school.
+On the flows recorded so far this year, that share would run to well over $100 million, money skimmed from households that spend almost all of it on food, rent and school.

 For investors and residents watching the region, the risk is subtle.
-A tax that nudges even a fraction of transfers into informal channels would weaken the very statistics governments rely on, and would quietly erode the consumption that keeps these small economies turning.
+A tax that nudges even a fraction of transfers into informal channels would weaken the statistics governments rely on.
+It would also quietly erode the spending that keeps these small economies turning.

-There is a political dimension the numbers alone miss.
-Governments across the isthmus have leaned on the promise that migration is falling and stability rising, yet the same flows that prove their case now depend on decisions taken in Washington.
+There is a political side the numbers alone miss.
+Governments across the region have leaned on the promise that migration is falling and stability rising, yet the same flows that prove their case now depend on decisions taken in Washington.

 How large are Central America remittances this year?

-El Salvador, Guatemala and Honduras together received more than fifteen and a half billion dollars between January and April 2026, up about eleven percent on the year before.
-Guatemala took the largest share and Honduras grew the fastest.
+El Salvador, Guatemala and Honduras together received more than $15.5 billion between January and April 2026, up about eleven percent on the year before.
+Guatemala took the largest share, and Honduras grew the fastest.

 What is the new United States tax?